 I was astounded that I used my phone that much.
-I don’t even recall using it for any length of time, and I didn’t even ring anybody on the day in question, so that is all app-based usage.
-My aim is to bring it down to around 40 minutes per day, but I have no idea how!
+I don’t even recall using it for any length of time, and I didn’t even ring anybody yesterday, so that is all app-based usage.
+My aim is to bring it down to 40 minutes per day, but I have no idea how!

 Stephen Smith is a Marketing Executive at Cardinus.
 He has worked in marketing for a little over 4 years